okumujustine/AskImmigrate2.0/README.md

 npm install
 npm run dev
 ```
+*Frontend will be available at: http://localhost:5173*
+*Note: `run_app.sh` script uses port 4044 for frontend*

-Visit [http://localhost:5173](http://localhost:5173) for the web interface.
+Visit the frontend URL shown in your terminal for the web interface.

 ---